tapster/tapster/README.md

 #### How can I help you?

-- ⏱️ Fractional CTO / Coach
+- ⏱️ Fractional CTO
-- 👨🏻‍💻 Build your MVP
+- 👨🏻‍💻 CTO Coach
-- 💱 Internationalisation
 - 🚀 Scaling up your startup

 Get in touch via twitter [@tapster](https://twitter.com/tapster) or [email](mailto:miles.woodroffe@gmail.com)!